rufuspollock-okfn/cop21/agreement/index.md

 **Option 1:**

-1. Establishes a mechanism to support sustainable development to be available to assist Parties in fulfilling their NDMC/NDMCC.
+1. A mechanism is established to support sustainable development, to be available to assist Parties in fulfilling their [NDMC*][INDC].
 This mechanism shall be under the authority and guidance of the CMA and be supervised by a body designated by the CMA, and would aim to:

     1. Enhance mitigation ambition and the mobilization of financing for climate action;
     2. Incentivise and enable participation in cost-effective mitigation action by public and private entities acting under the responsibility of a Party.

 2. The CMA shall adopt modalities and procedures for the mechanism referred above on its first session.]

-    *Additional elements to article 3 ter to be reflected in the article (these are also applicable to paragraph 34 of the decision):*
+    *Additional elements to article 3ter to be reflected in the article (these are also applicable to paragraph 46 of the decision):*

-    - *Additional element - own contribution - EU submission on paragraph 34* "Deliver where desired by Participating Parties a net contribution to mitigation over and above the current NDMC/NDMCC of the Parties participating".
+    - *Additional element - own contribution - EU submission on paragraph 34* "Deliver where desired by Participating Parties a net contribution to mitigation over and above the current [NDMC*]/[INDC] of the Parties participating".
     - *Approval by the Parties involved*
     - *Article 3 ter enabling creation of multiple mechanisms*
     - *Sustainable development criteria of the host country*

 **Option 2:**

-1. Recommends that the CMA at its first session consider establishing a mechanism to support sustainable development to be available to assist Parties in fulfilling their NDMC/NDMCC.
+1. Recommends that the CMA at its first session consider establishing a mechanism to support sustainable development to be available to assist Parties in fulfilling their [NDMC*][INDC].
 This mechanism would be under the authority and guidance of the CMA and be supervised by a body designated by the CMA, and would aim to:

     1. Enhance mitigation ambition and the mobilization of financing for climate action;
     2. Incentivize and enable participation in cost-effective mitigation action by public and private entities acting under the responsibility of a Party;

 2. Requests the SBSTA to elaborate modalities and procedures for the mechanism for sustainable development referred to in paragraph 34 above and report to the IPC at its [X] session with a view to the IPC making recommendations, for consideration and adoption by the CMA at its first session, that inter alia:

-    1. Provide, where desired by the participating Parties, for the creation and issuance of real, permanent, additional and verified mitigation outcomes that may be used to meet NDMC/NDMCC in a manner that is supplementary to domestic action, is consistent with the rules and guidance for accounting, and provides for a share of proceeds for adaptation;
+    1. Provide, where desired by the participating Parties, for the creation and issuance of real, permanent, additional and verified mitigation outcomes that may be used to meet [NDMC*][INDC] in a manner that is supplementary to domestic action, is consistent with the rules and guidance for accounting, and provides for a share of proceeds for adaptation;
     2. Deliver, where desired by participating Parties, a net decrease or avoidance of emissions;
-    3. Build on the mechanism defined in Article 12 of the Kyoto Protocol and related decisions of the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol;] {paragraph 34 option 1 of the decision}
+    3. Build on the mechanism defined in Article 12 of the Kyoto Protocol and related decisions of the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol;] {paragraph 46 option 1 of the decision}

 **Option 3**